 A comprehensive place brand strategy serves numerous internal and external audiences.
 There are the obvious external audiences and benefits of attracting talent, tourism and investment but the value of place branding extends beyond just external marketing.

 It starts with locals and fostering civic pride, assists city staff in breaking down silos so they can be more effective, and serves as a filter and decision lens for daily community decisions and managing growth.

-Managing social media for a city, destination, district or main street can be a little different.
-You need to bring that sense of place and community online.
-You need to support your local businesses, foster civic pride with locals and keep everyone updated with what is going on.
+Managing social media for a downtown or destination is very different from managing personal or business profiles.
+You need to bring that sense of place and community online, support and build relationship with local businesses, foster civic pride, and keep everyone updated with what is going on.